yasiryagi/helpdesk/roles/builders/README.md

   * etc.

 ### Making Contributions
-As an open sourced project, we try to follow the standard conventions and workflow.
+As an open source project, we try to follow the standard conventions and workflow.

-If you find a bug, or want to improve or add something in the code, documentations or guides, go to the [our Github organization](https://github.com/Joystream) and find the "correct" repo.
+If you find a bug or want to improve or add something in the code, documentation, or guides, go to [our Github organization](https://github.com/Joystream) and find the appropriate repo.

 Fork it, make the changes you want to address, and create a `Pull request`.
 For our mutual convenience, it would be nice if you made an [Issue](#reporting-issues) first, so we can address whether your work would qualify for a Bounty.

 ## Community Bounties
 The Community Bounties are meant to replace the "old" [Bounty](https://github.com/Joystream/bounties) system previously used by Jsgenesis.
-In discussions with the community, these have been referred to as "Community KPIs", but we've chosen to use the term Community Bounties to properly distinguish them.
+In discussions with the community, these have been referred to as "Community KPIs", but we've chosen to use the term Community Bounties to properly distinguish them from "regular" [Council KPIs](/tokenomics/README.md#council-kpis).

 Jsgenesis will publish these on our [website](https://www.joystream.org/testnet/) in a format similar to that of a [Council KPI](/tokenomics/README.md#council-kpis), but with some key differences:
 - They will not be published at the same regular and predictable intervals